pBxr/TagTool_WiZArd/README.md

 ## See also

 - For ttw_webx see https://github.com/pBxr/ttw_WebExtension
 - ID_Extractor (ID_Ex) for extracting IDs and references from `.jats` article files, especially for the above mentioned journals, see https://github.com/pBxr/ID_Extractor
+- Test Environment for a TagTool_WiZArD Named Entity Recognition Plugin, see https://github.com/pBxr/NER_Plugin_for_ttw.